arnav-meduri/MyCityAnalysis/my-city-paper.md

 A city with more arrests is generally safer than one with fewer arrests, since it potentially has fewer perpetrators to commit crimes.
 Our model accounts for the influence of how many crimes result in arrests by incorporating an “arrest mitigation factor.”
 Crimes that result in arrests are weighed less than crimes in which the perpetrator is not cleared for an arrest.

 Using the equation below, we combined these factors to create a “crime score” for each crime category.
 We chose to calculate a score for each category to provide more granularity.
 This could be useful to government agencies attempting to analyze the impact of a specific type of crime, or to civilians trying to avoid certain types of crime.
-See Equation {eq} `my-equation-2`.
+See Equation {eq}`my-equation-2`

 ```{math}
 :label: my-equation-2